 I have been experimenting with freezing various fruits and then blending them to see what is achieved and the most successful thing was this chilly drink.
 The banana isn't obligatory and if you enjoy the tartness that some early season berries carry, then you'll love this.
 If, like me, you have a sweet tooth that constantly needles your pancreas, then the banana adds a natural sweetness as well as a definite creaminess and makes this drink more like a milk-shake than a healthy drink.
 Always a winner in my book if the health aspect is downplayed.

-- 1 tbsp Protein Powder I use Herbalife's Nutrition Vegan Protein Mix
+- 1 tablespoon Protein Powder I use Herbalife's Nutrition Vegan Protein Mix

-- 2 tbsp Cacao Powder or use vegan cocoa powder
+- 2 teaspoon Cacao Powder or use vegan cocoa powder

 - 1 cup Ice